didomi/challenges/qa/README.md

 #### Technical stack

-The test library should use JavaScript and an E2E testing framework like Cypress, TestCafe, or Protractor.
+The test library should use the following technologies:

+- JavaScript or TypeScript
+- Gherkin for defining scenarios
+- CucumberJS and Cypress for running the tests

 Except for these requirements, feel free to use whichever libraries, frameworks or tools you deem necessary.